 Go a level up into the root folder.
 Run

-$ composer require.
+$ composer install.
 This is needed because the libraries and managed modules are excluded from git by default.
-So unless you remove those .gitignore entries, you will need to run composer require to have those modules and libraries installed.
+So unless you remove those .gitignore entries, you will need to run composer install to have those modules and libraries installed.
 As you run the command, Composer installs the same set of modules and libraries that you have on a development server.

 As before, point the vhost, run